This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 The most significant benefit you’ll receive from a proofreading program is the feedback after proofreading a wide array of real-life example documents.

-Now, onto the research I did to write this article.
+Now, on to the research I did to write this article.

 My Research Process to Find the Best Courses